 Certain people have the right to be housed by their local council if they are homeless.
-'Homeless' means not having a place to live where you have the legal right to stay for at least 28 days.
-These rights are set out in Part III of the Housing Act 1985, and you can claim them if:
+'Homeless' means not having a place to live where you have a legal right to stay for at least 28 days or where it is not reasonable for you to stay for one of the reasons explained above.
+These rights are set out in part III of the Housing Act, 1985, and you can claim them if:

-- \ You have a dependent child under 16 or still at school living with you. - \ You are a pregnant woman (as soon as the pregnancy is confirmed in writing). - ★ You are old, mentally ill or have a physical disability. - You run the risk of violence if you stay where you are (battered women, for example). - You have been made homeless as a result of fire, flood or other disaster.
+- You have a dependent child under 16 or still at school living with you. - You are a pregnant woman (as soon as the pregnancy is confirmed in writing). - You are old, mentally ill or have a physical disability. - You run the risk of violence if you stay where you are (a woman assaulted by a man she lives with, for example). - You have been made homeless as a result of fire, flood or other disaster.
 (Usually you will only get temporary housing until you can go back to your old home.)